Entanglement renormalization for chiral topological phases: Main theorem: statement and implications

-\item (lower bound) If Chern number $c\neq 0$, then $B$ has a strictly positive lower bound $\epsilon$.
-The bound $\epsilon$ will depends on the Chern number $c$ and the number of orbitals per cell $N=D|C|$.
-Note that although $B$ does not dependent on how we identify the unit cell, $N$ does.
-The strongest lower bound is given by the minimal unit cell, as we will see. \end{enumerate}
+\item (lower bound) If the Chern number $c\neq 0$, then $L$ has a strictly positive lower bound $\epsilon$.
+The bound $\epsilon$ will depends on the Chern number $c$ and the number of orbitals per cell $N=|C|D$.
+Note that although $L$ does not dependent on how we identify the unit cell, $N$ does.
+The strongest lower bound is given by the minimal unit cell. \end{enumerate}